ybgskr12/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Remember, the best angle to approach a problem from is the "try" angle.